percona/pmm/source/manage/server-admin-gui.rst

    1. If the Security Threat Tool is enabled in PMM Settings, Telemetry is automatically enabled.
    2. Telemetry is sent immediately; the 24-hour grace period is not honored.

 .. _server-admin-gui-check-for-updates:

 *****************
 Check for updates
 *****************

-When active, PMM will automatically check for updates and put a notification in the :guilabel:`Updates` dashboard if any are available.
+When active, PMM will automatically check for updates and put a notification in the *Updates* dashboard if any are available.

 .. _server-admin-gui-stt: